-Abstract: The main purpose of the paper is to establish the diachronic development of the Jewish synagogue liturgy in Roman Italy from its beginning to the waning of Late Antiquity.
-In this paper I shall relate the development of the liturgy to the languages spoken by the Jews living in Roman Italy.
+567 S. Rocca, The Liturgical Language of the Jews in Roman Italy the development of the liturgy to the languages spoken by the Jews living in Roman Italy.
 Thus, it is possible to follow the development of the synagogue liturgy amongst the Jews living in Roman Italy, focusing on three main periods.
 The first period (second century BCE - end of second century CE) is characterized by the absolute predominance of Greek, the written and spoken language of the vast majority of the Jews living in Italy in the Late Republican and early Imperial period.
 The supremacy of Greek was mirrored in the synagogue liturgy.
 The central element of the liturgy was the reading of the Bible in Greek, often using the Septuaginta.
 This was followed by the recitation of hymns, also in Greek.
 During the second period (end of the second century CE - middle of the fifth century CE) Latin emerges as the main language of the Jews living in Roman Italy.
 The spread of Latin amongst the Jewish population of Roman Italy is reflected in the translation of the Bible into Latin, the Vulgata Vetera.
 Thus, it is possible to postulate that in some of the communities, the synagogue liturgy was held in Latin.
 The third period (middle of the fifth century CE - middle of the ninth century CE) is characterized by the slow reemergence of Hebrew, encouraged by the rising influence of the Rabbinic movement.
 Their main contribution was the dissemination of a new liturgical model, which originated in the Land of Israel.
 While the main focus remained the reading of the Pentateuch, by now in Hebrew, two prayers, the Shemah and the Amidah, took the place of hymns.
-This model was accepted also by Greek and Latin speaking communities. who translated these prayers into their respective languages, while some other communities slowly adopted the Hebrew liturgy in toto.
+This model was accepted also by Greek and Latin speaking communities, who translated these prayers into their respective languages, while some other communities slowly adopted the Hebrew liturgy in toto.
 By the waning of Late Antiquity and the beginning of the Middle Ages, as attested by the onomasticon and by epigraphic sources, Hebrew had emerged as the main liturgical language of the Jews living in the southern part of the Italian peninsula.